tbille/bille.dev/_posts/2023-09-18-how-i-use-social-media.md

 ![Bluestacks logo](/assets/BlueStacks_Logo.png){: width="100" }

 I actually love sharing my photography work [on Instagram](https://www.instagram.com/totostache/).
 Instagram lets you post photos but not share them as stories in a browser.
-So I opted to use [BlueStacks](https://www.bluestacks.com/).
+So I opted to use [BlueStacks](https://www.bluestacks.com/), a service to run Android on Windows and Mac.
 It lets me create an Android virtual machine for one application directly on my desktop super easily.
 I installed the Instagram virtual machine and only use it to share my posts as stories.

 ## Last words